-- 52. Self-bailing cockpit: no restriction on method of construction. - 52.1Hiking straps: no restriction on number or location. - 52.2Tiller extension: no restriction. - 52.3 Boom vang: no restriction. - 52.4 Cleats for jib sheets or mainsail sheets: no restriction on number, type or location. - 52.5Jib fairleads: no restriction on type and location. - 52.6Mainsheet bridle: any type or location permitted.
-May be adjusted while racing. - 52.7Mainsail clew outhaul: any type permitted.
+52. Self-bailing cockpit: no restriction on method of construction.

+52.1 Hiking straps: no restriction on number or location.

+52.2 Tiller extension: no restriction.

+52.3 Boom vang: no restriction.

+52.4 Cleats for jib sheets or mainsail sheets: no restriction on number, type or location.

+52.5 Jib fairleads: no restriction on type and location.

+52.6 Mainsheet bridle: any type or location permitted.
 May be adjusted while racing.

+52.7 Mainsail clew outhaul: any type permitted.
+May be adjusted while racing.

-- 52.8 Sliding gooseneck: may be on track or in slot in mast.
+52.8 Sliding gooseneck: may be on track or in slot in mast.
 Must have some means to prevent downward movement beyond position giving maximum legal length of luff.
-The position of gooseneck may be changed while racing. - 52.9Floorboards are optional. - 52.10 All metric measurements are taken to the nearest millimeter.
-Questions must be resolved by using the customary system which is also shown, and which was used in designing the boat. - 52.11The maximum overall length of the whisker pole is 2642mm (104") and it may not extend in front of the bow of the boat or aft of the boom when not deployed.
+The position of gooseneck may be changed while racing.
+52.9 Floorboards are optional.

+52.10 All metric measurements are taken to the nearest millimeter.
+Questions must be resolved by using the customary system which is also shown, and which was used in designing the boat.

+52.11The maximum overall length of the whisker pole is 2642mm (104") and it may not extend in front of the bow of the boat or aft of the boom when not deployed.
 Pole launcher and retractor system using shock cord are allowed.
-The mast fitting from which a retractable whisker pole is launched shall not project further than the forward face of the mast. - 52.12Carbon, aramid fibers or micro-grooved film shall not be used in hull construction or major equipment.
-Exotic materials may be used in running rigging fittings only if commercially manufactured and readily available on the open market at prices competitive with similar fittings and equipment of non-exotic material. - 52.13.
-No electronic devices other then timers shall be used on the boat.
+The mast fitting from which a retractable whisker pole is launched shall not project further than the forward face of the mast.

+52.12Carbon, aramid fibers or micro-grooved film shall not be used in hull construction or major equipment.
+Exotic materials may be used in running rigging fittings only if commercially manufactured and readily available on the open market at prices competitive with similar fittings and equipment of non-exotic material.

+52.13.
+Electronic devices that allow bearing and timer only are allowed.